nmoncada96/libatsc3/AIRWAVZ-README.txt

 The Airwavz.tv version of this project can be downloaded from GitHub at:

-URL URL URL URL URL URL URL URL
+git@github.com:airwavz-tv/libatsc3.git

 Please download or clone this github project and follow these steps to build and test it on Android.
+The changes Airwavz.tv RedZone Receiver support is part of the airwavz.tv-redzone-receuver branch.
+Comparing this branch to master will show all the changes required to support the device.

 To build this project you must first place a copy of the files from the include directory of the Airwavz RedZone Receive SDK into the following directory: